Manx Labour Party: History

 Between 1919, when Labour Party candidates stood in every constituency on the island bar one, and 1946, the party won between four and seven seats in the House of Keys.

 In 1920 the new Tynwald started a programme of social reform.
 In 1920 Old Age pensions were introduced, a National Health Insurance Act was passed, a new Education Act was passed, and a school medical service established.
 In 1921 a Shop Hours Act was passed, and a winter works scheme was set up, to do works such as building promenades.
 Unemployment was higher in winter as most of the tourist industry, agriculture and fishing work was in the summer season.
 From 1922 to 1924 a housing programme was extended across the Island.

 In 1933 Marion Shimmin of the MLP was the first woman MHK ever elected.
 She was the widow of recently deceased Christopher R. Shimmin, and replaced him as MHK for Peel.

 At the 1946 election the party had high hopes of emulating the British Labour Party's success in the 1945 UK general election and contested the election on a staunchly socialist manifesto.
 The party contested every seat in the House of Keys except the Speaker's seat, but won only two.
 During the 1950s and 1960s the party made a limited recovery, but it has never been able to achieve the level of representation it had before 1946.

 Since its founding, the Manx Labour Party had campaigned every election on a policy of nationalising land, transport and public utilities.
-However, after the party's defeat in the 1946 general election Manx Labour removed the policy of nationalisation from its party programme and has not campaigned on any policy of nationalisation since.
+However, after the party's defeat in the 1946 general election Manx Labour stopped campaigning on any policy of nationalisation.
+This was formalised in 1994 when the party changed Clause IIIb of its constitution, the party's equivalent to Clause IV of the UK Labour Party.
+While the original version of Clause IIIb called for the 'common ownership of the means of production', the 1994 rewrite called for the party 'to promote the political, social, and economic emancipation of the people of the Isle of Man and to fight against social injustice and intolerance.'